Hamas Attacks, Israel Declares War | God's World News

 • Heads up, parents!
 This map is operated by Google, not God’s WORLD News.

 Hamas is a Palestinian Islamist terrorist organization.
 At daybreak on Saturday, the group fired 3,000 rockets from Gaza into Israel.
 Fighters flew hang gliders over the border.
 On the ground, they secured the area, and an elite unit stormed Israel’s fortified walls.
 They used explosives to breach the barriers and sped across on motorbikes.
 Then bulldozers widened the gaps.
-More fighters poured in.
+More terrorists poured in.

 An estimated 1,000 invading Hamas gunmen rampaged for hours.
 One unit attacked the Israeli army’s southern Gaza headquarters.
 Fighters jammed communications, so Israeli soldiers couldn’t call each other.